 CREATED RAIN MAN

 I have increased knowledge after a brain injury, when many do not.
 This happened due to the rewiring process.
 The following is an excerpt of a conversation on a social network.
 I worked with this person.
 I used to advocate for individuals with disabilities in a former job position.
-The kind of knowledge needed for that was quite extensive.The link shows just how far this knowledge goes now.
+The kind of knowledge needed for that was quite extensive.The quote shows just how far this knowledge goes now.

 Back in my 1st yr of Psychology I remembered something about multiple copies of a memory are made and are stored in various places of the brain.
 We don't use all these copies, hence a lot of information is forgotten...but it is still there.
 (Remember that grade school teacher who said "Apply yourself"?)
 Now in neuroplasticity the brain will rewire.
 Since I lost the original wiring to a memory, my brain rewired to a copy.
 There were many copies, though, so my brain just rewired to all of them (at least most).
 This would explain my increased knowledge.
 I didn't learn anything new.
 It was always there.
 (I'm finally applying myself.)
 This also explains a great deal of music, movies, and TV programs being mixed in.
 There was a great deal of this in my childhood, therefore a great deal of multiple memory copies.
 (Let the TV be the babysitter.)
 Neuroplasticity also rewired to these.
 I really don't have "increased knowledge", rather an increased use of knowledge.

 Also, since the rewiring happened directly, something unusual occurs: "...allowed Peek’s neurons to make new and unusual connections between his right and left hemispheres."
 This is about Kim Peek http://www.scientificamerican.com/article.cfm?id=why-did-the-absence-of-the-corpus&WT.mc_id=SA_Twitter_sciammind Peek had no corpus callosum.
 Memories were directly wired.
 This explains why I have some of his qualities.
-I discuss this issue in http://twextra.com/a232nq and didn't know why I was so much like him. (note: I don't remember as many facts, because I never learned them.)
+I discussed this issue and didn't know why I was so much like him. (note: I don't remember as many facts, because I never learned them.)

 The multiple copies theory of memory is widely used today: http://www.quora.com/Is-there-any-redundancy-in-human-memory